DANA FRICK, GATEWAY ACADEMY ADMINISTRATOR

 Katie served a one-year internship at the Los Angeles County Teen Challenge, a Christian residential ministry to men and women with life-controlling issues.
 Her passion for Teen Challenge evolved into seven years of ministry and mentoring at their main office.
 Katie earned her “Blueprint for Workplace Success” instructor certification and the “California Conference for Equality and Justice” certified race facilitator certification.
 While serving as office manager for LA Teen Challenge, she simultaneously reached out to juveniles at a local recreational facility operated by Los Angeles Teen Challenge.

-Katie and her husband Mike they joined the team at Gateway Military Academy in 2010.
+Katie and her husband Mike they joined the team at Gateway Boys Academy in 2010.

 Katie serves as the administrative assistant to the director, human resource manager and admissions coordinator.